phetsims/qa/issue-templates/prototype-test-template.md

 - Complete the test matrix.
 - Try to include version numbers for browsers
 - If there is a console available, check for errors and include them in the Problem Description.
-- Focus on breaking and pedagogy issues.
-If you find others, make the issues, but it likely won't stop publication of the prototype.
+- Focus on pedagogy issues and bugs that break the sim.
+- If you find bugs beyond pedagogy/breaking, still document these bugs as github issues.
-- If a11y aspects are present, test them, but likely to a lesser extent.
+- If a11y aspects are present, test them, but with an eye for "normal use".

 <!--- [CAN BE OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->
 <h3>Focus and Special Instructions</h3>